flutter/website/src/content/get-started/fwe/user-input.md

 - `onSelectionChanged` callback is called when a user selects and segments.
 It provides a list of the selected segments to update your app state.

-- There are additional styling parameters to modify the button's appearance including `style` which takes a `ButtonStyle` and the option to configure a `selectedIcon`.
+- Additional styling parameters allow you to modify the button's appearance.
+  For example, `style` takes a `ButtonStyle` providing a way to configure a `selectedIcon`.

 {% render docs/code-and-image.md,
 image:"fwe/user-input/segmented-button.gif",